Water Quality Information About 1,4-Dioxane

 Is our water safe to drink?

 Yes.
-The City’s water is in full compliance with all federal and state drinking water regulations, and is safe to drink.
+The City’s water is in full compliance with all federal and state drinking water regulations and is safe to drink.
 In 2017, the Florida Department of Health concluded that as long as levels of 1,4-dioxane levels in our water remain below 0.35 parts per billion (micrograms per liter), it is not likely to cause illness and continues to meet the FDOH’s health advisory level.
+For perspective, 0.35 ppb is equivalent to the width of a human hair compared to 320 miles.

 What are the current levels of 1,4-dioxane?

-On November 2023, a water quality sample was taken at the point of entry (POE) into the water distribution system (i.e. when the water exits the water treatment plant), and showed that the level of 1,4-dioxane in the City’s drinking water was 0.21 parts per billion (or micrograms per liter).
+On October 2024, water quality samples were taken at the water treatment plants (WTPs) point of entry (POE) into the water distribution system (i.e. when the water exits the water treatment plant).
+Results showed the level of 1,4-dioxane in the City’s drinking water were 0.22 parts per billion (or micrograms per liter) at Water Plant No. 1 POE and <0.12 parts per billion (or micrograms per liter) at Water Plant No. 2 POE.
 The City’s 1,4 dioxane level at the POE is below the threshold set by the Florida Department of Health (FDOH) of 0.35 parts per billion (or micrograms per liter).

 What are regulators doing?

 The Florida Department of Environmental Protection has the power and duty to regulate all discharges of pollutants, including discharges of 1,4- dioxane into the Floridan aquifer (a major source of water supply in the state of Florida) and to impose strict liability on those who make such discharges.
+The FDEP has added monitoring wells and recent analysis supports Sanford’s conclusion that the contamination comes from the Rinehart Road site.
 We continue to work closely with local, state, and federal partners to address these challenges.

 What is the City doing to continue to safeguard our water supply?

-As part of the Bipartisan Infrastructure Act, the City of Sanford has applied for and been designated to receive $60 million in federal funds to build a new water treatment facility.
-The City is also seeking additional funds from related sources.
+As part of the Bipartisan Infrastructure Act, the City of Sanford has applied for and been designated by the Florida Department of Environmental Protection to receive up to $54 million in federal funds to build a new water treatment facility.
 This new facility will supplement our existing treatment capabilities and aid in our ability to monitor and manage contaminants that can potentially enter the water supply, including PFAS, 1,4-dioxane, and other pollutants.

 What is being done to hold accountable those responsible for the contamination?

 This contamination is indisputably due to the negligence of others, and the City has spent considerable resources to ensure that our drinking water remains within acceptable levels.
 Since 2013, City leaders have been at the forefront of working to hold those at fault accountable – and to ensure that they cover the cost of mitigation and cleanup efforts.
-We will continue to work with state and federal partners to make sure those liable are held responsible to the fullest extent of the law.
+In October 2024 the City filed a lawsuit against General Dynamics Corporation, Siemens Corporation, and Moni Holdings LLC who are believed to be responsible for the contamination.

 1,4-Dioxane is a synthetic industrial chemical used as a solvent stabilizer and is found at many sites contaminated with certain chlorinated solvents.
 1,4-dioxane dissolves easily in water and has been found in groundwater throughout the United States.
 Its use has been discontinued.
 1,4-Dioxane was used and discharged at the former Siemens site in Lake Mary.